zhuochun/md-writer/README.md

 - In Atom, go to Settings (`cmd-,`) -> Install -> Search `Markdown Writer`.
 - Or, run `apm install markdown-writer`.

-> If you saw errors after this plugin updated, please try restart Atom to allow it reloads the updated code.
+> If you see errors after this plugin updates, please restart Atom so that it reloads the updated code.

 ## Setup